Agentic Substrate Readiness

 Can you see and govern agent traffic?

-The Compliance pillar combines conventional compliance (85%) with agent observability (15%).
+The Trust & Security pillar combines conventional compliance (85%) with agent observability (15%).
 The 85/15 weighting reflects that most existing regulatory frameworks are still primarily concerned with human-data obligations.
 AI-specific regulations (EU AI Act, Colorado AI Act) are emerging but not yet broadly operational — agent observability is a meaningful but secondary axis until the regulatory surface broadens.

 Does the privacy policy disclose AI usage and named AI vendors?
 When the audit detects a chat or AI-content vendor (Intercom, Tidio, Jasper, Copy.ai, etc.) but the privacy policy doesn’t name it, that’s a real disclosure gap.
 Strong AI/ML governance language — automated decision-making references, sub-processor disclosures, named third-party AI providers — scores positively.